OSADP/OpenAWAM/field_node/instructions.md

-  If the Pi can't reach the Internet but there is a time source available on the local network, these programs can be configured to use the local time sources instead.
+  If the Pi can't reach the Internet but there is a time source available on the local network, these programs can be configured to use the local time source instead.
 Please refer to the program documentation.

 Install "bluez" package from repository: